-Saying I lik'd her ere I went to wars.
-(1.1.296)
+Saying I liked her ere I went to wars.
+(1.1.291-300)

 Claudio says war thoughts had once dominated his mind, but that the battle is over, he’s been transformed into a lover.
 This transformation is not something he had any agency over—he talks about it passively, like falling for Hero is something that happened to him, as opposed to something he came to of his own volition.
 There’s a warning here—he’s been transformed and moved by an outside force, not his own internal feelings—it’s a sign that perhaps he’ll be easily moved against his love for Hero by an outside force too.
 (Which does happen.
 Ta da!)

 Even to the next willow, about your own

 or under your arm, like a lieutenant's scarf?
 You

 must wear it one way, for the Prince hath got your

 I wish him joy of her.
-(2.1.187)
+(2.1.185-191)

 Claudio has been transformed from a lover into a victim.
 Though he’s proven strong in battle, he’s weak in love, and gives Hero up too easily to Don Pedro.

 I have known when there was no music

-with him but the drum and the fife; and now had he
+with him but the drum and the fife, and now had he

-when he would have walk'd ten mile afoot to see a
+when he would have walked ten mile afoot to see a

-good armour; and now will he lie ten nights awake
+good armor, and now will he lie ten nights awake

 carving the fashion of a new doublet.
 He was wont

 with these eyes?
 I cannot tell; I think not.
-(2.3.12)
+(2.3.13-23)